amarce4/qlbm-mcgill/README.md

 #   - Post-processing will require conversion of MonarQ PennyLane-formatted result counts to Qiskit
 #     for use in QLBM infrastructure.
 #
-# All: Use Quantum State Tomography (QST) to reinitialize circuits to avoid depth limits
+# Use Quantum State Tomography (QST) to reinitialize circuits to avoid depth limits
 #     https://qiskit-community.github.io/qiskit-experiments/manuals/verification/state_tomography.html
 #   - QST requires 4^n measurements for n qubits, so it may be impossible at larger scale
 #         - 4x2 (smallest visualizable lattice): 5 qubits to measure (3 grid, 2 velocity)